 Organic agriculture must contribute to the health and well being of soil, plants, animals, humans and the earth.
 It is the sustenance of mental, physical, ecological and social well being.
-For instance, it provides pollution and chemical free, nutritious food items for humans.
+For instance, it provides pollution and chemical-free, nutritious food items for humans.

 As opposed to modern and conventional agricultural methods, organic farming does not depend on synthetic chemicals.
 It utilizes natural, biological methods to build up soil fertility such as microbial activity boosting plant nutrition.

-Secondly, multiple cropping practiced in organic farming boosts bio diversity which enhances productivity and resilience and contributes to a healthy farming system.
-Conventional farming systems use mono cropping that destroys the soil fertility.
+Secondly, multiple cropping practiced in organic farming boosts biodiversity which enhances productivity and resilience and contributes to a healthy farming system.
+Conventional farming systems use mono-cropping that destroys soil fertility.

 - Loss of soil fertility due to excessive use of chemical fertilizers and lack of crop rotation.